j4321/FeedAgregator/README.rst

 Copyright 2018 Juliette Monsel <j_4321@protonmail.com>

 FeedAgregator periodically looks for RSS/Atom feed updates.
 If an update is found, a notification is sent.
-In addition, a desktop widget show the latest entry of all feeds and for each feed, a widget shows all entries.
+In addition, desktop widgets display either all the entries of one feed or the latest entry of each feed of a given category.

 FeedAgregator is designed for Linux.
 It is written in Python 3 and relies mostly upon Tk GUI toolkit.
 The application is in the system tray, so it